Course Projects/Designs & Evaluation…

 Because this will be a group project, and because it is necessary to recognize that different people produce different work and that inevitably some work harder than others, you will be asked to keep a log of your working hours on the project.
 You will also create a ‘credits’ document, which explains the various roles that people in your group had, which the whole group will approve.

-The game design project will be marked using the categories which will be used for the final project presentation, namely: for example, process of creation; how you game enacts design, artistic, or critical aims and purposes, game ‘playability’, genre, narrative and/or simulation, role-play or character development, interactivity, game mechanics and rules, user interface(s) and controllers, as well as your theoretical ‘framework’, general educational or critical aims and/or procedural intentions, and some articulation of what you would do (further) if you had access to any/all technical support and funding.
+The game design project will be marked using the categories which will be used for the final project presentation, namely: for example, process of creation; how you game enacts design, artistic, or critical aims and purposes, game ‘playability’, game mechanics and rules, user interface(s) and controllers, as well as your theoretical ‘framework’ informing design, and general educational or critical aims and/or procedural intentions; some articulation of what you would do (further) if you had access to any/all technical support and funding.
 Every game is different, and to a large extent you will determine your own expectations through the iterative design cycle.

 Note: Course theory, tutorials and models will provide support for game design.

 It is expected that all work on this project will be completed by no later than one week after the final class, after receiving feedback from the instructor and peers on how to improve the project.
-Due: April 9th (one week after in class work-in-progress presentations).
+Due: (one week after in class work-in-progress presentations or earlier).

 This list is far from exhaustive!